The Search is On for New, Undiscovered Talent!

 We all know how challenging those first two years of running your own business can be – learning best business practices, juggling marketing, branding, finances, equipment, workflow … all while consistently producing gorgeous portraiture for clients.
 We love the spirit and tenacity of the future greats in our community, and we are here cheering them on.

-To give them a little push in the right direction, NAPCP is honored to host its third Best New Emerging Child Photographer Contest!
+To give them a little push in the right direction, NAPCP is honored to host its fourth Best New Emerging Child Photographer Contest!
 In a few easy steps, you can help us recognize talented newcomers who you find inspiring.
-Nominate your favorite(s) here by midnight (EST) on June 9th.
+Nominate your favorite(s) here June 1st through June 8th.
 NAPCP will review all nominations and announce the group of semi-finalists to move to the judging process.
-Then, our esteemed panel of judges will narrow the field to six finalists, who will be announced June 19th.
-You vote for your favorite finalist June 19th-23rd.
+Then, our esteemed panel of judges will narrow the field to six finalists, who will be announced June 12th.
+You vote for your favorite finalist June 19th-24th.
 We tally up the votes and spoil the winner.

 Some of the qualities that NAPCP is looking for in the next Best New Emerging Child Photographer: